 What is service desk?

 Service desk is the single point of contact for end users, vendors, government and legal entities, contractors and other stakeholders for any IT related concern.
-It is the face of an IT organization, and the end user sees, experiences and feels IT support through the service desk.
+As NetLawMan eloquently puts it on their articles, it is the face of an IT organization, and the end user sees, experiences and feels IT support through the service desk.
 Hence, the importance of getting the service desk right.

 Generally service desk personnel work remotely, answering phone calls, emails, chat pings and through other forms of communication.
 They are ideally well placed to resolve incidents, fulfill service requests, follow up vendors, get actions completed and a host of other things – as envisioned by the process architect.